How to add the Auto Position (Gait) robot skill

 1. Action List

-This of a list of created actions.
+This is a list of created actions.
 Use the action management buttons to make changes to this list.
-An action consists of a collection of frames, where each frame will have parameters that affect how it transitions between frames.
+An action consists of a collection of frames, each with parameters that affect how it transitions between frames.

 2. Action Management Buttons

 These buttons manage the action list.
 Add a new action, rename an action, or remove an action with these buttons.
-You will have to select the action in the list first to rename or remove that action.
+You must select the action in the list first to rename or remove that action.

 3. Frame List